filodb/FiloDB/README.md

 Segmentation and chunk size distribution may be checked by the CLI `analyze` command.
 In addition, the following configuration affects segmentation and chunk size:
 * `memtable.max-rows-per-table`, `memtable.flush-trigger-rows` affects how many rows are kept in the MemTable at a time, and this along with how many partitions are in the MemTable directly leads to the chunk size upon flushing.
 * The segment size is directly controlled by the segment key.
 Choosing a segment key that groups data into big enough chunks (at least 1000 is a good guide) is highly recommended.
 Experimentation along with running `filo-cli analyze` is recommended to come up with a good segment key.
+See the Spark ingestion of GDELT below on an example... choosing an inappropriate segment key leads to MUCH slower ingest and read performance.
 * `chunk_size` option when creating a dataset caps the size of a single chunk.

 ### Example FiloDB Schema for machine metrics